Carbon data rights certificates

 Review the guide to adding carbon data in the BUC registry.

-Step 3: creating CDRCs
+Step 3: applying for CDRCs

 Step 4: CDRC assessment and validation by the Operating Companies